txthomas/SafariHistoryClean/Readme.md

 Go to eg. _https://regex101.com_ for evaluation of your regular expressions.

 ### Caution:
-In some situations the database can be damaged and Safari isn't to read the database and quit.
+In some situations the database can be damaged and Safari isn't able to read the database and quits.
 For this reason a backup file (History_backup.db) is created.
 Just delete the database file, rename the backup and restart Safari or complete delete database file if it is not needed.
 Still investigating the issue and searching for a solution...
+####Update:
+It seems, that since Safari 11 the database won't be unreadable anymore.
+Further observations required!
+Stay tuned...

 ### Disclaimer:
 Use this program at your own risk.
 I'm not responsible if something goes wrong.